 B. He/she must attend the Annual General Meeting and the Executive Committee Election to facilitate and to supervise the meeting of the organization.

-C. The advisor is responsible for representing the organization during his/her term of being an advisor.
+C. The Advisor is responsible for representing the organization during his/her term of being an Advisor.

-D. The advisor is expected to advise the members of the organization when needed.
+D. The Advisor is expected to advise the members of the organization when needed.

 Article VII: Amendments to the Constitution